 Provision is a liability known to exist, but unknown in terms of amount.
 Proper estimations from the past events which may or may not happen in the present accounting year.
 When the prediction is fulfilled, then the amount is matched with expense and deducted from the provisions created.

-According to IFRS (International Financial Reporting Standards), Provisions are considered as Liability whereas GAAP (Generally Accepted Accounting Principles) recognizes provisions as a expense
+According to IFRS (International Financial Reporting Standards), Provisions are considered as Liability whereas GAAP (Generally Accepted Accounting Principles) recognizes provisions as an expense.

 Why Provisions ?